-If you’re like me and countless fellow Mac users that needed to reset their wireless keyboard, just to run into a lengthy process of research and frustration, well then you know what I’m talking about.
+The Apple Wireless Keyboard pairing problems of it’s Bluetooth version are all too common, yet there are no easy to find instructions on Apples website, at least I couldn’t find any.
+If you’re like me and countless fellow Mac users that needed to reset their Apple wireless keyboard, just to run into a lengthy process of research and frustration, well then you know what I’m talking about.

 It’s completely inexcusable that such a simple, yet highly demanded task is poorly documented by Apple.
 After all, it appears that besides using a wireless device on more than one mac, users also seem to face issues with sudden connectivity problems at random.

-- Turn off the keyboard, better yet remove the batteries
+- Turn off the Apple wireless keyboard, better yet remove the batteries.

-- Click the bluetooth icon in the upper toolbar, then select “Set Up Bluetooth Device”
+- On your mac, click the bluetooth icon in the upper toolbar, then select “Set Up Bluetooth Device”.

-- When the Bluetooth Set Up Assistance is up and start searching for devices
+- Wait for the Bluetooth Set Up Assistance to come up and start searching for devices.

-- Insert the batteries and HOLD the power button, do NOT let go
+- Insert the batteries then HOLD the power button, do NOT let go.

-- Your keyboard should now appear in the assistant
+- Your wireless keyboard should now appear in the assistant.

 - Once you get the pairing code, let go of the power button and type in the code.